 - The Knox token service is not properly configured. - The public key of DataPlane is not set up correctly in the Knox topology.

-Validate that the Knox configuration for the token topology is done correctly, following the instructions Configuring DataPlane for Secure Clusters.
+Validate that the Knox configuration for the token topology is done correctly, following the instructions in Configuring Knox and Ranger for DataPlane.